Questions Worded Like the EPPP

 When the panic hits

-EPPP prep can feel defeating.
-‘Beyond defeated,’ in the words of one candidate.
+EPPP prep can leave you ‘beyond defeated,’ in the words of one candidate.
 Built-in evidence-based resets so you don’t spiral.

 15 minutes that move the needle